Loch an Eilein: History of usage

 In the late 18th and early 19th century, the loch was used mainly for two things.
 On the banks of the loch there is a limestone kiln where the limestone was collected from a rockface looking over the loch.
 Also loggers used the connecting river to float logs down to the wood-treating factories downstream.
 Rob Roy and other cattle rustlers used the loch, and one side of the loch is called 'Robbers Way'.
-There are only three remaining houses on the loch.
+There are only three remaining houses on the banks of the loch.
 One of the former farm sites is now being used as the location for the Loch an Eilein Gallery.